Ancien régime: Downfall

-In 1789, the Ancien Régime was violently overthrown by the French Revolution.
-Although France in 1785 faced economic difficulties that concerned mostly the equitability of taxation, it was one of the richest and most powerful nations of Europe.
+In 1789, the ancien régime was violently overthrown by the French Revolution.
+Long among of the richest and most powerful nations of Europe, France had serious economic difficulties in 1785.
 The French people also enjoyed more political freedom and a lower incidence of arbitrary punishment than many of their fellow Europeans.

 However, Louis XVI, his ministers, and the widespread French nobility had become immensely unpopular because the peasants and, to a lesser extent, the bourgeoisie were burdened with ruinously high taxes, which were levied to support wealthy aristocrats and their sumptuous lifestyles.

-Historians explain the sudden collapse of the Ancien Régime as stemming in part from its rigidity.
+Historians explain the sudden collapse of the ancien régime as stemming in part from its rigidity.
 Aristocrats were confronted by the rising ambitions of merchants, tradesmen and prosperous farmers allied with aggrieved peasants, wage-earners and intellectuals influenced by the ideas of Enlightenment philosophers.
 As the revolution proceeded, power devolved from the monarchy and privileged-by-birth to more representative political bodies, like legislative assemblies, but conflicts among formerly allied republican groups caused considerable discord and bloodshed.

 A growing number of French people had absorbed the ideas of "equality" and "freedom of the individual" as presented by Voltaire, Diderot, Turgot, and other philosophers and social theorists of the Enlightenment.
 The American Revolution had demonstrated that Enlightenment ideas about the organisation of governance could actually be put into practice.
 Some American diplomats, like Benjamin Franklin and Thomas Jefferson, had lived in Paris and consorted freely with members of the French intellectual class there.
 Furthermore, contact between American revolutionaries and the French soldiers, who had provided aid to the Continental Army in North America during the American Revolutionary War, helped to spread revolutionary ideals in France.

 After a time, many people in France began to attack the democratic deficit of their own government, push for freedom of speech, challenge the Roman Catholic Church and decry the prerogatives of the nobles.

 The revolution was caused by not a single event but a series of events that together irreversibly changed the organisation of political power, the nature of society and the exercise of individual freedoms.

 Nostalgia

 For some observers, the term came to denote a certain nostalgia.
-For example, Talleyrand famously quipped:
+For example, Charles de Talleyrand famously quipped:

 That affection was caused by the perceived decline in culture and values after the revolution, in which the aristocracy lost much of its economic and political power to what was seen as a rich, coarse and materialistic bourgeoisie.
-The theme recurs throughout 19th-century French literature, with Balzac and Flaubert alike attacking the mores of the new upper classes.
-To that mindset, the Ancien Régime had expressed a bygone era of refinement and grace before the revolution and its associated changes ushered in a crude uncertain modernity.
+The theme recurs throughout 19th-century French literature, with Honoré de Balzac and Gustave Flaubert alike attacking the mores of the new upper classes.
+To that mindset, the ancien régime had expressed a bygone era of refinement and grace before the revolution and its associated changes ushered in a crude uncertain modernity.

 The historian Alexis de Tocqueville argued against that defining narrative in his classic study L'Ancien Régime et la Révolution, which highlighted the continuities in French institutions before and after the revolution.